jywjyw/bravefencer-hack/README.md

 PlayStation1 [Brave Fencer] Chinese Translation Project
-branch-master: use BIOS to store Chinese Character, has finished.
+use BIOS to store Chinese Character, has finished.
-branch-nobios: not finished yet.